Part I: development, production, description

 Part II: service & evaluation

-Note: W marks external links to Wikipedia articles.
+Note: links marked this way lead to Wikipedia articles.

 |7TP of the 3rd Armoured Bttn (crews with old helmets).|

-First unit to receive 7TP tanks was the 3rd Armoured Battalion in Warsaw - they were twin-turret tanks, from September 1935.
-Complete single-turret tanks appeared from mid-1938.
-In September 1938, two companies (32 tanks 7TP) were included into "Śląsk" Operational Group, formed to regain Czech province of Zaolzie W, inhabited by Polish majority and seized by Czechoslovakia by force after World War I. The tanks were subordinated to the 10th Motorized Cavalry Brigade.
-Taking advantage of shameful Munich Agreement W, Polish forces took Zaolzie without fighting, and the Operational Group was disbanded in December 1938.
-Before that, 7TP tanks took part in a parade in regained Cieszyn W on 2 October 1938.
+The first unit to receive 7TP tanks was the 3rd Armoured Battalion in Warsaw – they were twin-turret tanks, from September 1935.
+Complete single-turret tanks appeared from mid-1938 only.
+In September 1938, two companies (32 tanks 7TP) were included into "Śląsk" Operational Group, formed to regain Czech province of Zaolzie, inhabited by Polish majority and seized by Czechoslovakia by force after World War I. The tanks were subordinated to the 10th Motorized Cavalry Brigade.
+Taking advantage of shameful Munich Agreement, Polish forces took Zaolzie without fighting, and the Operational Group was disbanded in December 1938.
+Before that, 7TP tanks took part in a parade in reunited Czeski Cieszyn on 2 October 1938.

-7TP tanks were also given, in a small number, to the 10th Armoured Battalion, which was a training and experimental unit of the CWBrPanc (Armoured Weapons' Training Centre) in Modlin W. Then, from late 1938, new production single-turret tanks equipped also the 2nd Armoured Battalion in Żurawica W near Przemyśl.
+7TP tanks were also given, in a small number, to the 10th Armoured Battalion, which was a training and experimental unit of the CWBrPanc (Armoured Weapons' Training Centre) in Modlin.
+Then, from late 1938, new production single-turret tanks equipped also the 2nd Armoured Battalion in Żurawica near Przemyśl.

 |7TP in peacetime units on 15 August 1939|